3e33/evil-hop/README.md

 ## Does Evil-Hop work if I don't use Evil?
 So far, yes.
 But that's by accident, not design.
 My primary goal is to extend Evil.

-## Is all of Easy-Motion features supported?
+## Are all of the Easy-Motion features supported?
 Not yet, but I think the most important ones are.
 If you have a feature request please add an Issue.